The Watson Glaser test and other psychometric tests for lawyers

 Situational Judgement Tests for lawyers

-Unlike most other types of aptitude test, Situational Judgement Tests (SJTs) don't actually test for a specific ability such as reading comprehension but, rather, seek to assess an applicant's values and how well they fit with those of the hiring organisation.
+Unlike most other types of aptitude test, Situational Judgement Tests (SJTs) don't actually test for a specific ability such as reading comprehension.
+Instead they seek to assess an applicant's values and how well they fit with those of the hiring organisation.

 Verbal Reasoning tests for lawyers

 As a lawyer, much of the work that you will be expected to perform will involve assessing, interpreting and understanding texts.
-For that reason, law firms and in-house legal departments use verbal reasoning tests as a way to assess applicants' level of verbal comprehension and logic.
+For that reason, law firms and in-house legal departments use verbal reasoning tests to assess an applicants' level of verbal comprehension and logic.

 Verbal tests normally present a number of connected paragraphs and/or sentences, which you will need to answer using your reading comprehension and logic skills.
 The most common format has multiple-choice answer options in the form of true/false/cannot say, although there are many verbal tests that use other forms of multiple choice.
 The purpose of the test is to evaluate the test-taker's ability to comprehend the text, and then analyse and interpret the information.